the-pudding/pop-love-songs/GPT prompt used to label love song types.md

-       ["John Legend", "All of Me", "praises lover, who's affection makes any struggle worth it, promises to give all of them", "Serenade"], ["Beyonce", "Halo", "celebrates the angelic quality of a lover and testifies to the positive changes as a result of this love", "Serenade"], ["T-Pain Featuring Lil Wayne", "Can't Believe It", "praises love interest, telling her of all the things he'll do for her", "Serenade"], ["Adele", "Someone Like You", "bemoans that a lover has moved on to a happy life with another partner while the speaker struggles to move on", "Longing & Heartbreak"], ["Mariah Carey", "Without You", "at the moment of a breakup, she expresses despair over everything she will lose", "Longing & Heartbreak"], ["Dolly Parton", "Jolene", "her heart is breaking because she fears her male lover will be easily stolen by another woman", "Longing & Heartbreak"], ["Bill Withers", "Ain't No Sunshine", "when a lover is away, he expresses that his world seems to become darker", "Longing & Heartbreak"], ["The Rolling Stones", "Miss You", "expresses how deeply he misses the lover, and wishes he didn't have to wait", "Longing & Heartbreak"], ["Whitney Houston", "I Will Always Love You", "wishes her now gone lover well, reminisces, will never forget", "Longing & Heartbreak"], ["Taylor Swift", "Teardrops on My Guitar", "she's in love with a friend who's in love with someone else, she has to pretend she doesn't love him but secretly she's suffering", "Longing & Heartbreak"], ["Lesley Gore", "She's A Fool", "her love is with another woman who doesn't appreciate his virtues, longs to some day be noticed by him", "Longing & Heartbreak"], ["Taylor Swift", "You Belong With Me", "she's making an empassioned argument that her love object should be with her instead of who he's currently with", "Courtship & Anticipation"], ["Justin Timberlake", "Suit & Tie", "looking forward to a night of dancing with his beloved", "Courtship & Anticipation"], ["T-Pain Featuring Mike Jones", "I'm N Luv (Wit A Stripper)", "he has strong romantic and sexual feelings for a stripper who doesn't yet know him personally", "Courtship & Anticipation"], ["Rihanna", "Only Girl (In the World)", "telling her new love how she wants him to make her feel"], ["Britney Spears", "Hold It Against Me", "she's interested in a stragner and approaches them hoping to see if they might get together"], ["T-Pain", "Buy U A Drank (Shawty Snappin')", "he spots a woman at the bar and offers to buy her a drink as a prelude to potentially getting together", "Courtship & Anticipation"], ["Little Mix and Jason Derulo", "Secret Love Song", "the speakers long to be united with their lover in public, but must remain in secret", "It's Complicated"], ["Katy Perry", "Hot N Cold", "about navigating a lover who cannot make up their mind and is inconsistent", "It's Complicated"], ["Pat Benatar", "Love Is a Battlefield", "the relationship she is in alternates between being loving and painful and she doesn't feel like she can leave", "It's Complicated"],
+       ["John Legend", "All of Me", "praises lover, who's affection makes any struggle worth it, promises to give all of them", "Serenade"], ["Beyonce", "Halo", "celebrates the angelic quality of a lover and testifies to the positive changes as a result of this love", "Serenade"], ["T-Pain Featuring Lil Wayne", "Can't Believe It", "praises love interest, telling her of all the things he'll do for her", "Serenade"], ["Adele", "Someone Like You", "bemoans that a lover has moved on to a happy life with another partner while the speaker struggles to move on", "Heartache"], ["Mariah Carey", "Without You", "at the moment of a breakup, she expresses despair over everything she will lose", "Heartache"], ["Dolly Parton", "Jolene", "her heart is breaking because she fears her male lover will be easily stolen by another woman", "Heartache"], ["Bill Withers", "Ain't No Sunshine", "when a lover is away, he expresses that his world seems to become darker", "Heartache"], ["The Rolling Stones", "Miss You", "expresses how deeply he misses the lover, and wishes he didn't have to wait", "Heartache"], ["Whitney Houston", "I Will Always Love You", "wishes her now gone lover well, reminisces, will never forget", "Heartache"], ["Taylor Swift", "Teardrops on My Guitar", "she's in love with a friend who's in love with someone else, she has to pretend she doesn't love him but secretly she's suffering", "Heartache"], ["Lesley Gore", "She's A Fool", "her love is with another woman who doesn't appreciate his virtues, longs to some day be noticed by him", "Heartache"], ["Taylor Swift", "You Belong With Me", "she's making an empassioned argument that her love object should be with her instead of who he's currently with", "Pursuit"], ["Justin Timberlake", "Suit & Tie", "looking forward to a night of dancing with his beloved", "Pursuit"], ["T-Pain Featuring Mike Jones", "I'm N Luv (Wit A Stripper)", "he has strong romantic and sexual feelings for a stripper who doesn't yet know him personally", "Pursuit"], ["Rihanna", "Only Girl (In the World)", "telling her new love how she wants him to make her feel"], ["Britney Spears", "Hold It Against Me", "she's interested in a stragner and approaches them hoping to see if they might get together"], ["T-Pain", "Buy U A Drank (Shawty Snappin')", "he spots a woman at the bar and offers to buy her a drink as a prelude to potentially getting together", "Pursuit"], ["Little Mix and Jason Derulo", "Secret Love Song", "the speakers long to be united with their lover in public, but must remain in secret", "It's Complicated"], ["Katy Perry", "Hot N Cold", "about navigating a lover who cannot make up their mind and is inconsistent", "It's Complicated"], ["Pat Benatar", "Love Is a Battlefield", "the relationship she is in alternates between being loving and painful and she doesn't feel like she can leave", "It's Complicated"],